kollective-networks/kltv.kombine/readme.md

 The script output is more intended to debug the script (without attach a debugger) since in verbose or debug it will drop in the console information lines about what is being processed (inner messages from the tool itself) so, for example, if you use a "Glob" and you want to check what the "Glob" detected, just place the output as debug and you will see the log lines.

-The common is:<br>
+The common is:

-	- Normal will output only your messages in your script.<br>
+- Normal will output only your messages in your script.
-	- Verbose will output like normal but also information from the functions you call.<br>
+- Verbose will output like normal but also information from the functions you call.
-	- Debug as verbose but also debug information from the tool itself.<br>
+- Debug as verbose but also debug information from the tool itself.

 Action is the function that will be executed in your script, check out on [Script Structure](#script-structure-and-execution) Anyway there are other actions that are reserved for the tool itself and they're builtin the tool like kconfig and kcache.